microsoft/Reactors/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 Combining these into a number will give you the actual weight.
 This means that  li #list will have the same weight as ul #list.
 This is probably one of the most confusing things about the cascade scheme, but it’s actually simpler than you might think: **it’s all about counting**.

+## What you learned

+In this lesson, We learned how to style HTML elements by selecting them with their tag or by using a class or ID.
+Remember that IDs are used only once, And classes are designed to be used over and over again to style elements.
+Let’s look at how to style HTML elements.

 Next: [Styling Elements](./styling_elements.md)